-When calculating the historic returns we used all existing discretionary portfolios above £250,000 without any restrictions and aggregated their returns per investment strategy.
-For example, portfolios with 70-90% equity are accounted for in the JM Finn Progressive strategy.
-Drawdown is a measure of the largest cumulative loss that could theoretically be experienced by each strategy between the highest point and the subsequent lowest point during the stated period.
-For example, the drawdown for the Progressive Strategy over the 3 year period was -18.25%.
-This means that the largest single fall in value of a portfolio within this strategy was by this amount.
+- 1. To illustrate the potential long-term returns of each strategy, we have made the following assumptions: - For equity returns, we assume a gross annual return of 7.25%.
+This considers expected dividends and price gains, calculated based on price-earnings expectations. - For fixed income instruments, an expected gross annual return of 4.5% is assumed considering a return above expected inflation, as well as a premium for assuming credit risk. - For diversifiers we assume 4% and for cash 2%. - 2.
+The YFS JM Finn Portfolios were launched in March 2025 (April 2025 for the Adventurous Portfolio).
+To show the historic returns, we have used the performance of the JM Finn Coleman Street Investment service portfolios.
+These portfolios are the foundations of the Investment Management Service portfolios, launched in 2013.
+The funds were moved onshore in February 2025 with assets being moved to the corresponding new fund, such that, for example, the CSI Growth fund assets were moved to the JM Finn Progressive portfolio, managed by the same team with the same investment process.
+Please note that this illustrative long-term performance is net of fees. - 3.
+Drawdown is a measure of the largest cumulative loss that could theoretically be experienced by the fund between the highest point and the subsequent lowest point during the stated period.
+For example, the drawdown for the Progressive portfolio over the 3 year period was -20.18%.
+This means that the largest single fall in the value of the portfolio within this strategy was by this amount.
 The subsequent field in the table is "time to recover".
 This details the number of months it took the portfolio to recover back to the original value, prior to the drawdown.
 This is useful as it helps investors understand their capacity for loss.